173kgs/BGGN213_github/README.md

 # BGGN213
-My classwork from BGGN213 at UC System Down.
+My classwork from BGGN213 at UC San Diego...